Flying on American Airlines?

 - A separate bag containing only one pair of boots/bindings

 You must provide acceptable encasement/packaging for the ski equipment, such as fiberglass or cloth bag to protect the ski equipment and to prevent damage to other bags.
-(We may provide plastic ski bags if available).
 If the ski equipment is not properly packaged/protected, you assume all risk of damage.
+If the ski bag contains anything other than ski equipment and is intended to be used as baggage, then the oversize baggage fee applies.

 Large, commercial-sized or separate self contained speakers are not permitted as checked baggage.
 They may contain magnets that may cause safety issues.
 Small speakers attached to another device (MP3 player, stereo or laptop) will be accepted.